kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 - [Release Manager Handbook](https://github.com/kubernetes/sig-release/blob/master/release-engineering/role-handbooks/branch-manager.md)
 - [Example 1.34.0-rc.0 Release Cut Issue](https://github.com/kubernetes/sig-release/issues/2824)
-- [Example of post branch creation tasks issue for 1.34.0-rc.0](https://github.com/kubernetes/sig-release/issues/2826) _this also contains an example of each PR linkedin in the body of the issue_
+- [Example of post branch creation tasks issue for 1.34.0-rc.0](https://github.com/kubernetes/sig-release/issues/2826) _this also contains an example of each PR linked in the body of the issue_
 - [Slack Discussion Thread for 1.33.0-rc.0](https://kubernetes.slack.com/archives/CJH2GBF7Y/p1744125003875769) - _do not rely on the Slack thread being long lived, if it got archived or the channel got deleted, you should just rely on the docs and the PRs linked in this document_

 ## Notes